What Is YouTube TV?

 If you live somewhere where satellite internet is the only option or you’re considering switching from wire-based internet, by the end of this article we’ll answer this question – is Viasat or HughesNet better?

 With satellite internet, you get what you pay for.
-Viasat provides speeds up to 100 Mbps – lightning-quick for satellite – and 300 GB* of data a month.
+Viasat provides speeds up to 150 Mbps – lightning-quick for satellite – and unlimited data* each month.
 Those speeds and data allowances are more than enough to stream your favorite shows or browse the internet.
-HughesNet provides simpler pricing with a single advertised speed – 25 Mbps.
+HughesNet provides simpler pricing with advertised speeds up to 25 Mbps.

 Without satellite internet, millions of people would be lacking internet access.
-Until SpaceX’s Starlink and Amazon’s Project Kuiper come online, Viasat and HughesNet are the sole two nationwide options for satellite internet service in the United States.
-Most other satellite ISPs (internet service providers) are defunct.
+Viasat and HughesNet are two nationwide options for satellite internet service in the United States.
+Many other satellite ISPs (internet service providers) are now defunct.

 Viasat is best for high-speed, high data use service.